 Note-taking during lectures is skill that relies upon students’ proficiency in both listening and writing.

 It is an essential component of most university courses, and therefore, any student who is preparing for academic study will want to hone their skills in this area.
 Like anything we teach in the ESL classroom, the purpose of note-taking should be emphasized in order to make the learning experience meaningful for students.
 Helping students to see note-taking as part of a process is imperative to setting them up for success.
-Students need to understand the importance of preparation for a lecture, know how to efficiently record information in writing, and be able to refer back to what they have written in a meaningful way that allows them to apply what they have learned.
+Students need to understand the importance of preparation for a lecture, know how to efficiently record information in writing, and be able to refer back to what they have written in a meaningful way that allows them to apply what they have learned and study for tests.